novoda/novoda/style-guides/swift/README.markdown

 ## Copyright Statement

-Do not include any copyright statements in the source files.
+Do not include any copyright statements in the source files, or any other banner header.
+Remove any default header provided by Xcode templates.

 ## Smiley Face